Investigating the interaction of linguistic and mathematical reasoning in language models using multilingual number puzzles: Methods

 \section{Methods}

 \textbf{Models.} We used OpenAI o1-mini \cite{jaech2024openai} and DeepSeek-R1-distill-Qwen-7B \cite{guo2025deepseek} reasoning models to conduct our experiments, querying o1-mini via the API and running DeepSeek locally.
-We will publicly release all code and data used for our experiments.
+All code and data used for our experiments are available at \url{https://github.com/antara-raaghavi/multilingual-number-puzzles}.

+We additionally queried an instruction-tuned model (qwen-2-7b-vl-instruct) and a base model (llama-3.1-8B), both of which had an accuracy of 0 across all conditions that we test.
+These models almost always generated longer text answers without numbers rather than the simple numerical answer required, and were hence excluded from our analyses.

 \textbf{Data.} We obtained data for linguistics olympiad problems from two publicly available datasets: LingOly \cite{bean2024lingoly} and Linguini \cite{sanchez2024linguini}, filtering both datasets for problems tagged as “number systems”.
 After filtering, we had 15 problems from the LingOly and 8 problems from the Linguini dataset.
 Not every problem in the dataset could be standardized in the ways that our experiments required.
 The entire dataset was thus manually evaluated for suitable problems, and 10 problems were chosen for evaluation, all in distinct languages (see \Cref{app:lang-table}).
 These problems spanned a range of difficulty from the first round of the UK Linguistics Olympiad to the International Linguistics Olympiad (most challenging).